dvprod7/dvprod7-vue-v1/README.md

 ### Hi there 👋

-This is a large history, so I'll try to list what I'm looking and who I'am
+This is a long story so I'll try to list what I'm looking for and who I am.

 <!--
 **danielpipe2203/danielpipe2203** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.